 My friends and I found a loophole where drinks where the drinks are marginally cheaper when you’re not in port and subjected to local taxes.
 Drink on shore, opt for the cocktail of the day or go sober.
 Don’t think you can buy alcohol on shore and bring it back with you either – it will be confiscated until you disembark.

-It’s a cashless environment
+A cruise ship is a cashless environment

 You should check out the daily schedule of events